maharjanmilan/personal-blog/content/post/build-a-custom-contact-form-for-your-static-website.md

 There are lot of other free static hosting services like [Netlify](https://www.netlify.com/), [Firebase](https://firebase.google.com/), [Amazon S3](https://aws.amazon.com/s3/), [Zeit](https://zeit.co/), [Forge](https://getforge.com/).
 Check them out as well.

-Btw you can also trigger the google sheet to send email with the form data.
-But that’s for another tutorial :)
+~~Btw you can also trigger the google sheet to send email with the form data.
+But that’s for another tutorial :)~~ Since it was not a big change, I have included the email sending in the App script above.

 I hope this was helpful.